Many small business owners often feel like they might be a heartbeat away from the IRS tax audit.

 How many years back can the IRS audit?

 Generally, IRS audits returns filed within the last three years.
-If a tax controller identifies a substantial error, they may add additional years.
-The auditors don’t usually go back more than six years.
+If the auditors identify a significant error, they may add additional years, but usually they don’t go back more than six years.

 Each year a certain number of tax returns are selected for a compliance check by the IRS.
 If you happen to be among them, you should know what to expect.
-Keep reading to find out how the general process of the examination by the tax agency looks.
+Keep reading to find out how the general process of the IRS tax audit goes.

-Tax audits are interviews either via correspondence or face-to-face.
-Small businesses usually get audited by the IRS through the mail.
-In the previous year, correspondence audits by the IRS prevailed: 73.8% compared to 26.2% in person.
+IRS tax audits can be managed either via correspondence or a face-to-face interview.
+Small businesses usually get audited by mail.
+In the previous year, correspondence audits prevailed: 73.8% compared to 26.2% in person.

-While field interviews are the rarest, they turn out to be the most scrutinous.
-Tax returns examined by tax controllers in person result both in more additional taxes and tax refunds for taxpayers.
+While field interviews are quite rare, they turn out to be the most meticulous.
+In-person tax returns examinations may result both in additional taxes and more tax refunds for taxpayers.

-First of all, the IRS will contact you by mail regardless of what kind of audit awaits you.
+First of all, the IRS will contact you by mail regardless of the type of audit.
 You will get a notification of a possible mistake or issue with your tax return.
-The audit letter will provide all contact information and further instructions.
+The tax audit letter will provide all contact information and further instructions.

-If your audit is to be conducted completely by mail, the auditor will request a list of documentation they wish to examine.
-If you have too many books or records to mail, you can request a face-to-face audit.
+If your audit is to be conducted by mail, the auditor will request a list of necessary documents.
+If you have too many books or records to mail, you can request a face-to-face IRS tax audit.
 Either way, follow these instructions and carefully compile and organize the requested information.
-Showing up to the audit with the legendary shoebox full of receipts will not be to your advantage.
+Showing up to the audit with the legendary shoebox full of receipts will not play in your favor.

-No single answer for everyone.
-The IRS’s job is to check if there are errors on the tax return for the audited year.
-The timeline depends on the type of audit and the complexity of the issues.
+There’s no universal answer.
+The auditor’s job is to check if there are errors on the tax return for the audited year.
+The tax audit timeline depends on the type of audit and the complexity of the issues.

-Among other things that influence the timeline of the process is the availability of all the information requested.
-Your agreement or disagreement with the findings may also shift the timeline to a greater scale.
+Among other things that influence the IRS audit process timeline is the availability of all the information requested.
+Your agreement or disagreement with the findings may also either extend or shorten the process.

-A tax audit is not what we are usually looking forward to.
-Keeping your mind off of troubles is tempting unless you want to run a successful business!
-Even if your chances of being audited by the IRS are low, you should learn how to deal with tax representatives.
-Here are the best 3 tips to pass the IRS audit smoothly and safely.
+A tax audit is not usually something that we are looking forward to.
+Keeping your mind off troubles is tempting, but if you want to run a successful small business, you must be vigilant!
+Despite the fact that your chances of being audited by the IRS are quite low, you should learn how to deal with tax representatives.
+Here are the top 3 tips to have a clean IRS tax audit.

 Explain yourself clearly to a tax auditor

-When being interviewed by a tax auditor, avoid vague categories (such as the infamous miscellaneous).
+When interviewed by a tax auditor, avoid vague categories (such as the infamous ‘miscellaneous’).
 If your business is claiming unusual deductions of some kind – anything an IRS reviewer might not have come across a thousand times before – back up your explanations with documents.
-Answer directly to the questions, and don’t try to explain more than what is being asked.
+Answer the questions directly, and don’t elaborate unless you are asked to.

 Automate accounting instead of keeping receipts in a shoebox

 Make sure you are accurately recording and reporting your business income and expenses each year.
-Accounting software and automation services will help you through the complex accounting process.
-Knowing that all your financial statements are neat and accurate will ease your fears of tax audits.
+Accounting software and automation services will help you get through the complex accounting process.
+Knowing that all your financial statements are neat and accurate will definitely give you peace of mind

 Get tax audit representation

-If you have doubts about how to behave during the auditing process, the best thing to do after receiving the IRS audit letter is to contact a tax professional for assistance.
-Audit representation, also called tax audit defense, is when an authorized legal professional stands on your behalf during the IRS tax audit.
+If you have doubts about how to behave during the tax audit, the best solution is to contact a tax professional for assistance.
+Audit representation, also called tax audit defense, is the practice when an authorized legal professional stands on your behalf during the IRS tax audit.

 An audit representative may help you develop the strategy to defend the position of your business.
 2.6% of the examined taxpayers last year did not agree with the IRS auditor’s decision.
-And you have a right to disagree, too.
-Tax experts will advise you on how to talk to the tax controller without getting defensive or hostile.
+And you have a right to disagree, as well.
+Tax experts will advise you on how to talk to the auditor without getting defensive or hostile.
 A sound communication strategy will work in your favor.

 It is easier to go through the whole auditing process when you know what to expect.
-Stop exhausting yourself with anxious imaginings and non-existent boogie men.
-The auditors are regular people doing their jobs.
-When you understand what their jobs are, far-fetched fears roll away.
-You can prepare yourself morally and be ready to defend your business with the necessary documentation.
+Prevent your imagination from running wild and stop falling prey to your fears.
+Ghosts are scary, but non-existent, while auditors are just regular people doing their jobs.
+When you understand what they do, far-fetched fears fade away.
+You can brace yourself and be ready to defend your business with all the necessary documentation.

 Pay attention to how you do your bookkeeping.
-Adopt tech solutions to avoid unnecessary mistakes that may make your files red-flags to the IRS computer algorithms.
+Adopt tech solutions to avoid typical mistakes that may trigger IRS tax audit red flags.